- Civil rights activist and Nation of Islam member

 But Malcolm dropped out of school at age 15 and went to live with his older half-sister, Ella, in Boston.
 He subsequently took jobs as a shoe shiner and kitchen worker but soon fell into a life of crime.
 In February 1946 he was sentenced to ten years in prison for burglary.

-During his time behind bars, Malcolm voraciously read books he borrowed from the prison library.
+During his time behind bars, Malcolm voraciously read books that he borrowed from the prison library.
 In about April 1948, his brother, who had recently joined the Nation of Islam (NOI), visited Malcolm in prison and extolled the virtues of that organization.
 Malcolm promptly immersed himself in the teachings of NOI leader Elijah Muhammad, who advocated black separatism from an irredeemably racist and oppressive white society.
+Malcolm spoke reverently about Mr. Muhammad, characterizing him as “the greatest and wisest and most fearless black man in America today.”

 By the time he was paroled in 1952, Malcolm was a devoted NOI member.
 Three weeks after regaining his freedom, he personally met Elijah Muhammad and embraced his own new identity by discarding his “slave” surname (Little) in favor of the letter “X”—a tribute to the unknown tribal name of his African ancestors.
 “The real names of our people were destroyed during slavery,” Malcolm explained.
 “The last name of my forefathers was taken from them when they were brought to America and made slaves, and then the name of the slave master was given, which we refuse, we reject that name today and refuse it.
 I never acknowledge it whatsoever.”